xxl4tomxu98/apollo_graphql_space_x/README.md

-# Apollo tutorial
+# Apollo-Graphql Example

-This is the fullstack app for the [Apollo tutorial](http://apollographql.com/docs/tutorial/introduction.html). 🚀
+This is the fullstack app for the [Apollo-Graphql Example](http://apollographql.com/docs/tutorial/introduction.html). 🚀

 ## File structure